manuelesimi/DispatcherSuite/APACHE_KAFKA.md

 Topic oncorseq.sequencing.in_progress is marked for deletion.
 ~~~

-It needs the following setting set to truein _/usr/local/etc/kafka/server.properties_:
+It needs the following setting set to true in _/usr/local/etc/kafka/server.properties_:
 ~~~
 # Switch to enable topic deletion or not, default value is false
 delete.topic.enable=tru